 The Destination Lookup Fail is Enabled or Disabled using the pull-down menu for the corresponding port group.
-When the Destination Lookup Fail is enabled, and a port contained within the corresponding port group receives more destination lookup failed packets than specified in the Upper Threshold (Kpps) field, the switch will drop all destination lookup failed packets received by any port in the port group until the rate of destination lookup failed packets received by any port in the port group until the rate of destination lookup failed packets received by the port group falls.
+When the Destination Lookup Fail is enabled, and a port contained within the corresponding port group receives more destination lookup failed packets than specified in the Upper Threshold (Kpps) field, the switch will drop all destination lookup failed packets received by any port in the port group until the rate of destination lookup failed packets received by the port group falls.